tensorflow/tfx/docs/guide/trainer.md

 ## Generic Trainer

-To better support native Keras, we proposed a generic trainer which allows any TensorFlow training loop in TFX Trainer in addition to tf.estimator.
+Generic trainer enables developers to use any TensorFlow model API with the Trainer component.
+In addition to TensorFlow Estimators, developers can use Keras models or custom training loops.
 For details, please see the
 [RFC for generic trainer](https://github.com/tensorflow/community/blob/master/rfcs/20200117-tfx-generic-trainer.md).

-### Configuring a Trainer Component with a generic executor
+### Configuring the Trainer Component to use the GenericExecutor

-Typical pipeline Python DSL code looks like this:
+Typical pipeline DSL code for the generic Trainer would look like this:

 ```python
 from tfx.components import Trainer